 - Participates in case conferences, trainings, and project team meetings.

 - Works as part of a cross-disciplinary, cross-organization project team; has the ability to lead in peer-to-peer work environment.

 - Works with the program team to assist in the delivery of other program activities.

 - Assists with program evaluation by administering evaluation tools, entering participant data.

 - Complete program reports and other written documentation as required.

 - Excellent oral and written communication skills, especially in communicating with clients.

-- Strong youth engagement and positive youth development skills.
+- Strong youth engagement and positive youth development skills strongly preferred.

 - Ability to handle multiple responsibilities and to work independently.

-- Familiarity with Philadelphia and/or Camden health and social service organizations.
+- Familiarity with Philadelphia and/or Camden employers strongly preferred.